Game Manual & Wiki

 Gathering Asteroids with Tether Ships

 Dispatch a Tether Ship from the Fleets page to search nearby space.
 The more asteroids your planet has already discovered, the longer each new search takes.
-Once found, the ship tows the asteroid home — towing takes twice as long as the outbound search due to the cargo mass.
+Once found, the ship tows the asteroid home — the return journey takes the same number of ticks as the outbound search.

 Tether Ships can also capture disabled enemy ships in combat when no asteroids are present on the target planet.